What Is Bill C-8? Canada’s New Cybersecurity Law Explained for Small Businesses

 How does Bill C-8 differ from PIPEDA?

 PIPEDA is a privacy law triggered by real risk of significant harm from a privacy breach.
 Bill C-8 is a cybersecurity statute triggered by cyber incidents on critical cyber systems.
 PIPEDA reports go to the Privacy Commissioner; C-8 reports go to the federal government and sector regulators.
-They overlap when an incident at a designated operator also exposes personal information.
+They overlap when an incident at a designated operator also exposes personal information, and Bill C-8 expressly preserves PIPEDA so both regimes apply in parallel.

 What incident reporting does Bill C-8 require?

-Designated operators must report significant cyber incidents to the federal government on a tight defined window after detection.
+Designated operators must report significant cyber incidents to the federal government within a window capped at 72 hours, with the exact timeline fixed by regulation.
 The Canadian Centre for Cyber Security receives the technical report; the sector regulator receives the operational notice.
-The trigger captures both completed breaches and active intrusions with significant impact on the regulated service.
-Sector regulations set the exact filing form and contents.
+The trigger captures both completed breaches and active intrusions that interfere, or may interfere, with the regulated service.

 How should a Canadian SMB prepare for Bill C-8?